Large eddy simulation of flow in porous media: Analysis of the commutation error of the double-averaged equations: Introduction

-The main focus of the present work is to extend the approach developed by \citet{nikora2007a, nikora2013} so as to achieve the following goals: \begin{enumerate} \item Recasting the definition of double averaging operation as filtering, determining the requirements for the filtering operator. \item Rederivation of the double averaged equations using filtering (including a description of commutation errors), allowing for accurate treatment of filtering near boundaries and inhomogeneous filtering. \item Numerical verification of all derived error terms by a-priori testing on simplified resolved particle simulation. \item Use of explicitly filtered fields and calculated source terms for the initial development of a solver for double-averaged equations. \end{enumerate}
+The main focus of the present work is to extend the approach developed by \citet{nikora2013} to achieve the following goals: \begin{enumerate} \item Recasting the definition of double averaging operation as filtering, determining the requirements for the filtering operator and using it to rederive the DANS equations.
+Moreover, including a description of commutation errors, allowing for inhomogeneous filtering and accurate treatment of filtering near boundaries. \item Numerical verification of all derived error terms by \emph{a-priori} testing on a simplified resolved particle simulation. \item \emph{A-posteriori} analysis of the non-uniform filtering induced commutation error in a fully developed turbulent flow over a porous medium. \item Initial development of a solver for double-averaged equations, capable of performing scale-resolving simulation coupled with porous drag closure. \end{enumerate}